Elvira-94/natural-clean/README.md

 * ## Responsiveness Testing

-    * Responsiveness of the site was tested manually, using both [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).
+    * Responsiveness of the site was tested manually, using both [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/), [Responsive Design Checker](https://www.responsivedesignchecker.com/) and [Am I responsive](http://ami.responsivedesign.is/).
 The site has also been tested on multiple mobile devices physically also by friends and family.

+* ## Functionality Testing

+    * Cross browser testing of the site was also conducted via [lambdatest](https://www.lambdatest.com/).
+Browsers tested include: Google Chrome, Mozilla Firefox, Safari and Microsoft EDGE.

+    * 1024x768; 1280x720; 1280x800; 1280x1024; 1366x768; 1440x900; 1600x1200; 1680x1050; 1920x1080; 1920x1200; 2048x1536; 2560x1440 were resolutions that were all evaluated.

+    * Devices used in this testing are as follows: iPhone 13 Pro Max, iPhone 13/12/11/SE, iPad Pro 11", iPad Mini, iPad Retina, Samsung Galaxy S20/S5/S6/S7, Macbook Pro 16", Macbook Pro 15", Macbook Air 13", Acer Swift, Acer Aspire 3.

-* ## Manual Testing
+* ## Manual Testing to Achieve User Story Goals

-    * Throughout development, manual tests were extensively carried out:
+    * Throughout development, manual tests were extensively carried out to make sure that the user's goals were met:

-        * Are we viewing a fresh version of the site
+        * Are we viewing a fresh version of the site?
-            * Task: Refresh the page ensuring cache is refreshed
+            * Task: Refresh the page ensuring cache is refreshed.
-            * Expected Result: A non-cached version of the page has loaded for testing
+            * Expected Result: A non-cached version of the page has loaded for testing.

         * Are all navigation links working as expected?
-            * Task: Click on each navigation link on the site
+            * Task: Click on each navigation link on the site.
             * Expected Result: You are brought to the correct location on the page.
 In supported browsers, smooth scrolling takes place.

         * Are all images loading correctly?
-            * Task: Look at each image on the site
+            * Task: Look at each image on the site.
-            * Expected Result: The image is displaying on screen, instead of a box indicating a bad reference/url
+            * Expected Result: The image is displaying on screen, instead of a box indicating a bad reference/url.

         * Are all images located in the correct location?
-            * Task: Look at each image on the site
+            * Task: Look at each image on the site.
-            * Expected Result: Each image is located exactly as expected and is not breaching any parent divs or containers
+            * Expected Result: Each image is located exactly as expected and is not breaching any parent divs or containers.

         * Is all text content positioned correctly?
-            * Task: Look at each element of text on the screen
+            * Task: Look at each element of text on the screen.
             * Expected Result: Each text element is locacted and centered exactly as expected, and is not breaching any parent divs or containers.

         * Is all text content worded correctly?
-            * Task: Read all text on the site
+            * Task: Read all text on the site.
-            * Expected Result: The text on the site is worded as expected
+            * Expected Result: The text on the site is worded as expected.

         * Is each section of the site responding as expected for different screen sizes?
-            * Task: Open Google Chrome Dev Tools and set the device screen size from small to large sizes, and back to small
+            * Task: Open Google Chrome Dev Tools and set the device screen size from small to large sizes, and back to small.
-            * Expected Result: The elements of the site respond as expected to changes in device screen width
+            * Expected Result: The elements of the site respond as expected to changes in device screen width.

         * Is the contact form requiring the correct information when the submit button is pressed?
-            * Task: Click the submit button without entering required info
+            * Task: Click the submit button without entering required info.
-            * Expected Result: The form will indicate that mandatory information is missing
+            * Expected Result: The form will indicate that mandatory information is missing.

-            * Task: Click the submit button after entering required info
+            * Task: Click the submit button after entering required info.
-            * Expected Result: The form will proceed as expected
+            * Expected Result: The form will proceed as expected.

         * Is the contact form validating email addresses as expected?
-            * Task: Click the submit button after entering an invalid email address (missing '@gmail.com')
+            * Task: Click the submit button after entering an invalid email address (missing '@gmail.com').
-            * Expected Result: The form will indicate the error in the email field
+            * Expected Result: The form will indicate the error in the email field.

+        * Is the submit button working as intended?
-            * Task: Click the submit button after entering an invalid email address (missing '.com')
+            * Task: Click the submit button after entering an invalid email address (missing '.com').
-            * Expected Result: The form will indicate the error in the email field
+            * Expected Result: The form will indicate the error in the email field.

+# Bug Stories

+* CSS not displayed
+    * Problem: CSS styling not loading upon first deployment.
+    * Cause: Gitpod works with relative files, so absolute files that were used in the code e.g. /assets/images.. are not supported.
+    * Resolution: Remove forward slash '/' from the '/assets/images/file.png' to '../images/file.png' to make file relative which fixed this issue.

+* Overlapping hero image
+    * Problem: Hero image on homepage overlapped.
+    * Cause: Background hero image coded incorrectly.
+    * Resolution: By assigning the background hero image with a 'no-repeat right' followed by a min-height of 37.5rem and margin of 0 auto 1.2rem auto fixed this issue.

+* Site not refreshed/updated
+    * Problem: Site could not update saved changes or refresh page to code.
+    * Cause: Gitpod had an temporary issue which stopped workspaces from updating for users across the EU.
+    * Resolution: Gitpod fixed this issue after a few hours and site refreshed/saved changes as expected.

 # Unfixed Bugs